umlouco/video-conference-zoom/README.txt

 == Upgrade Notice ==

 = 2.0.0 =
-* Please upgrade to 2.0.0 for better performance and lots of bug fixes.
-Warning!
-This is a major release so codebase has been changed.
-Proceed with caution while upgrading.
-No breaking changes except for one shortcode( [zoom_api_video_uri] ) has been removed.
+This is a major release.
+Kindly request to upgrade for better performance and lots of bug fixes.

 = 1.2.3 =
-* Validation Errors Added
+Validation Errors Added

 = 1.2.0 =
-* Crucial Security Patches
+Crucial Security Patches